How To Choose Your Wedding Photographer

 4. Contact Prospect Photographer

-If there’s one thing I love about my job, it’s when I receive an inquiry from an enthused couple.
+If there’s one thing I love about my job, it’s when I receive an inquiry from an enthusiastic couple.
 When you reach out to ask for availability and pricing, be sure to include any details about your wedding.
 For example, tell us how you met and why you want to work with us.
 We LOVE a little backstory (and complimenting our work!).
 If that photographer is available, set up a call to get to know each other.

 The consultation is incredibly important when discussing how to choose a wedding photographer.
 This is where you and the photographer find out if you’re a right fit for each other.
 This, in my opinion, is the most important thing to look for in your photographer because you can see their professionalism and if you vibe with them.
 The reason I rank this as the most important factor in choosing your photographer is that you will be together for 8-15 hours on your wedding day(sometimes even 30 hours if it’s a multi-day South Asian wedding).
 You’ll want to make sure your personalities match and that your photographer’s presence will enhance your wedding experience.
 Most of our day isn’t necessarily photographing your wedding, it’s managing the day, talking to the two of you and your guests, and problem-solving.
 Make sure you’re fully comfortable with your wedding photographer!